OpenEvalProject/evals/manuscripts/elife-55165/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/55165/elife-55165-fig3-v1.jpg)

 **Figure 3.:** (A) PC axons were stimulated at various frequencies and responses were recorded from large DCN neurons in P13-15 mice.
 Representative IPSCs for WT are shown with stimulus artifact blanked for clarity.
 (B) Same as in (A) but for Doc2b KO.
 Same scale as in (A) unless indicated otherwise.
 (C) Normalized paired pulse ratio (PPR) as a function of stimulation frequency.
 Data are mean ± S.E.M. n = 14 cells (6 animals) for WT, n = 11 cells (6 animals) for Doc2b KO.
 Statistical significance was assessed using two-tailed Student’s t-tests after data were found to be normally distributed (Shapiro-Wilk test).
 (D) Same as in C but showing steady-state IPSC amplitude as a function of stimulation frequency.
-(E) Same as in C but showing steady-state decay time constant (λ) as a function of stimulation frequency.Figure 3—source data 1.
+(E) Same as in C but showing steady-state decay time constant (λ) as a function of stimulation frequency.

 In adults, steady-state transmission at PC to DCN synapses is frequency-independent (Turecek et al., 2017; Turecek et al., 2016).
 This unusual property requires a precise balance between activity-dependent vesicle depletion and activity-dependent facilitation mediated by Syt7 (Turecek et al., 2017).
 However, synaptic responses are present during sustained high-frequency activation in Syt7 KO mice, although they are no longer frequency-invariant (Turecek et al., 2017).
 Therefore, there must be Syt7-independent mechanisms that help sustain release after repetitive PC activity.
 We hypothesized that Doc2b, which exhibits similar Ca-binding properties as Syt7, could help enhance release in response to PC activity.
 We tested this hypothesis by studying PC to DCN synapses from adults (P60-P80).
 Frequency-invariance is readily observed at this age in WT, as steady-state synaptic strength remains constant across PC firing frequency (Figure 4A; Turecek et al., 2016).
 In Doc2b KO mice, we observed no difference in synaptic responses compared to WT mice, and frequency-invariance remained intact (Figure 4).
 Specifically, steady-state synaptic strength and the kinetics of reaching steady-state were normal in Doc2b KO (p=0.32 and p=0.51, respectively) (Figure 4C–D).
 In addition, we examined whether the amount of Syt7-dependent facilitation was affected by Doc2b KO.
 If Syt7 and Doc2b are activated by a shared Ca source, then Syt7-dependent facilitation may become more prominent in Doc2b KO as Doc2b competing for Ca is absent.
 However, we did not observe any difference in the magnitude or time-course of facilitation in Doc2b KO at the PC to DCN synapse (Figure 4G–H).
 Altogether, our data do not support a role for Doc2b in PC to DCN synaptic transmission or short-term plasticity in young or mature animals under physiological conditions.

 ![Figure 4.](https://cdn.elifesciences.org/articles/55165/elife-55165-fig4-v1.jpg)

 **Figure 4.:** (A) Example of DCN response to PC axon stimulation at 10 Hz or 100 Hz in WT.
 Stimulus artifact blanked for clarity.
 (B) Same as in (A) but for Doc2b KO.
 Same scale as in (A) unless indicated otherwise.
 (C) Normalized steady-state IPSC amplitude as a function of stimulation frequency.
 Data are mean ± S.E.M. n = 10 cells (four animals) for WT, n = 9 cells (four animals) for Doc2b KO.
 Statistical significance was assessed using two-tailed Student’s t-tests after data were found to be normally distributed (Shapiro-Wilk test).
 (D) Same as in C but showing steady-state decay time constant (λ) as a function of stimulation frequency.
 (E) Example of DCN response to PC axon stimulation switched between 100 Hz and 10 Hz in WT and Doc2b KO, showing the frequency-independence of steady-state.
 Scale on right is same as scale on left.
 (F) Normalized IPSC amplitudes as a function of stimulus number for the protocol in (D).
 (G) Expanded view of examples in (D), showing a hidden facilitation unmasked when stepping from 10 Hz to 100 Hz.
 Scale on right is same as scale on left.
-(H) Same as in (E) but expanded view of frequency step from 10 Hz to 100 Hz.Figure 4—source data 1.
+(H) Same as in (E) but expanded view of frequency step from 10 Hz to 100 Hz.

 ## Discussion